Yandex Cloud

 • ingress.alb.yc.io/modify-header-request-remove

 Removes the request header.
-Specify the header to be removed in the following format:
+To specify the header to remove, use this format:

 ingress.alb.yc.io/modify-header-request-remove: <key>=true

-Where <key> is the name of the header to be removed.
+Where <key> is the name of the header to remove.

 • ingress.alb.yc.io/security-profile-id